SymfonyCasts/30-days-last/sfcasts/live-forms.md

 Let's think.
 After changing any field, I want a Live Component to collect the value of every field and send them to the Live Component system via an Ajax call.
-The live component will then *submit* these values into the form object and rerender the template.
+The Live Component will then *submit* these values into the form object and rerender the template.

 Using Symfony forms with Live Components is a bit more of a complex use-case than